KMurphs/table-sorter/ReadMe.md

 ### Welcome Page

-The first page demonstrate and sow vizualizations of the inner workings of main sorting algorithms such as:
+The first page demonstrate and show **vizualizations** of the inner workings of main sorting algorithms such as:
 - Quick Sort
 - Merge Sort
 - Insertion Sort